splunk/public-o11y-docs/data-visualization/charts/chart-types.rst

 Histogram charts
 ================

-Histograms appear as colored rectangular bins indicating how many plot points are at that value.
+Use histogram charts to display your data as rectangular bars indicating how many plot points are at that value.
 For example, a green bar might indicate a higher density of plot points with the relevant value than a red bar.
 Alternatively, darker shades of a single color might indicate a higher density of plot points for a value than a lighter shade of that same color.

-The values of a histogram plot display in a random order by default.
+By default, the values of a histogram plot display in a random order.
 You can organize them into two grouping levels to clarify the data.
 For example, you can group data by AWS region or availability zone to make it easier to track performance within each region or availability zone.

   .. image:: /_images/data-visualization/charts/histogram-chart.png
      :alt: This screenshot shows a histogram chart illustrating CPU percentages used for a set of AWS EC2 instances.